 Types of Steam Condenser

-, steam is always condensed with help of cooling water, but the techniques are different for different condensers.
+In a steam condenser, steam is always condensed with help of cooling water, but the techniques are different for different condensers.
 Depending upon condensation techniques, there are mainly two types of steam condensers.
 They are mainly

 Jet Steam Condenser